mahinwhy/ph_assignment_six/README.md

-1) What is the difference between var, let, and const?

-        let: We can reassign value anywhere.
-Can be decleared without initialized.
-        const: We can not reassign value in the same scope.
-We can modify elements of array and object.
-        var: We can reassign value anywhere also re-initialize it anywhere.

-2) What is the difference between map(), forEach(), and filter()?

-        map(): It is used for transforming an array.
-Returns a new array with transformed elements. forEach(): It can be used when we want to performe any function on all elements of a loop.
-It is simplly a loop. filter(): It can be used for selectiong or filtering elements from an array.
-Returns an array with selected elements.

-3) What are arrow functions in ES6?

-        Arrow function is a simpller version of writing function.
-But it does not support "arguments" object and "this" does not work here like normal function. const add = (a, b) => a + b;

-4) How does destructuring assignment work in ES6?

-        Destructuring assignment allow initializing multiple variable from array or object.
-It is a clean and readable way of extracting data from array or object. const num = [1, 2, 3];
-                const [a, b] = num; // a = 1, b = 2

-5) Explain template literals in ES6.
-How are they different from string concatenation?

-        Template literals provide us a more readable code while making a string.
-It will allow us use variable without using "+" and will allow us to write multiline strings.
-We have to use (`) instead of (") or ('). const sub = 'World';
-                const greeting = `Hello ${sub}!`; //Hello World!

 ## 1) What is the difference between `var`, `let`, and `const`?

 - **let**: We can reassign value anywhere.
 Can be declared without being initialized.